 There are no public bathrooms or other facilities up this way, so plan ahead.
 It’s definitely worth the drive if you’re up for some beautiful scenery.

 The ranch is open to guests between March and mid-November each year.
-Visitors to the ranch can reserve for 3-7 nights and spend each day riding horses, hiking, or just hanging out in the amazing Gila Wilderness area.
+Visitors to the ranch can reserve for 3-7 nights and spend each day exploring the amazing Gila Wilderness area on horseback.
 Each group has access to their own guest cabin and a private bath.
 Children under 6 are welcome to come along but cannot participate in trail rides.
 Pets are not allowed.